Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Guidance in a National Patient Safety Alert in January 2024 and a Medicines Safety Notice in March 2024 outlined a set of actions for clinicians to follow until the shortages are resolved.
 These included only prescribing GLP-1 RAs for their licensed indication.

-Clinicians are also encouraged to proactively engage with people established on GLP-1 RAs who are impacted by the shortages, and consider prioritising them for review based on the criteria set out in clinical guidance, and:
+Clinicians were also encouraged to proactively engage with people established on GLP-1 RAs who are impacted by the shortages, and consider prioritising them for review based on the criteria set out in clinical guidance, and:

 • Discuss stopping the GLP-1 RA if treatment goals have not been achieved